 - 2 cups (1 11.5 oz package) chocolate chips

-Knead the dough together a little with your hands, I find it gets a little crumbly otherwise.
+- Knead the dough with your hands, I find it gets a little crumbly otherwise.

 Now, here is where my great cookie fiasco came in.
 If you don’t flatten these a little you will end up with little cookie mounds, which isn’t a bad thing, they just don’t spread and flatten very much.
 So I did one batch of cookie mounds, and one batch of large flattened cookies.
 I’m actually kinda digging the mounds though.